SebGillman/SpeakerRecognitionGroupProject/README.md

 The Raspberry Pi must be configured to correctly detect and use the microphone attached to the USB port.
 The GitHub repo also includes helper files to facilitate this setup, for example `device_details.py`, which lists on the command line all the devices the Raspberry Pi has detected.

-Finally, the Keras model must be uploaded into the `src/models/` folder on the Pi.
+Finally, the Keras model must be uploaded into the `models/` folder on the Pi.
 It is recommended to use the Keras save and load API, which results in a `.h5` model file that contains all the necessary model information.

 Once the system-level software is configured, it is ready for use.

 ### Inference on Microcontroller
 To perform the recognition of the speaker on the microcontroller, run `src/infer_recognition.py` using `python3 infer_recognition.py`.
 This is the main point of entry functionality for the product.
 The program initially loads the trained CNN inference model and the database.
-Once the program has successfully finished initializing, the user will be prompted with a choice of 3 commands:
+Once the program has successfully finished initializing, the user will be prompted with a choice of three commands:
  * 0: Add a user to the database
  * 1: Perform single inference
  * 2: Perform continuous inference